 That’s number one.”

-The second priority comes once you have built a dominant position in the market with your first product and according to Mr. Andreessen it is to build a new product.
+The second priority comes once you have built a dominant position in the market with your first product and according to Mr. Andreessen it is to create a new product.

 The second aspect of this is that once you reach a dominant market position, you’ll have the resources to invest in a new product.
 As Mr. Andreessen puts it: “That company also tends to have all the resources to do everything else that they want to do, including building new products.”